 This function calculates an Adaptive Matthews Correlation Coefficient (AMCC) for two vectors of values of the same length.
 It assumes the entries in the two vectors are paired.
 The Adaptive Matthews Correlation Coefficient for two vectors of values is defined as the Maximum Matthews Coefficient over all possible binary splits of the ranks of the two vectors.
-In this way, it calculates the best possible agreement of a binary classifier on the two vectors with a high degree of concordance.
+In this way, it calculates the best possible agreement of a binary classifier on the two vectors of data.
+If the AMCC is low, then it is impossible to find any binary classification of the two vectors with a high degree of concordance.